Updated: Oct 10, 2022

 The good news is that with practice, awareness of what you are doing and applying the correct technique; you'll be able to get yourself to a much more comfortable space.

-WRIST STRUCTURE AND HOW YOUR RANGE OF MOBILITY CAN AFFECT PAIN LEVELS
+WRIST STRUCTURE AND HOW YOUR RANGE OF MOBILITY CAN AFFECT YOUR ASANA PRACTICE

 To start, we're going to look at what we are asking our wrists to do when we are bearing weight on our hands - and why your unique anatomy has an impact on your practice.